You can earn up to $7000.00 in wage subsidy per student!

 Students will need the following information before starting their application:

-- Proof of full-time registration in a Canadian publicly funded post-secondary educational institution (unofficial transcript is suffice)
+- Proof of enrollment in a Canadian post-secondary institution (unofficial transcript is sufficient)

 - An updated resume